aridjayarecipes/cutesrecipes.web.app/content/post/2438-recipe-of-ultimate-basic-black-bean-patties.md

 ##### Instructions to make Basic Black Bean Patties:

-1. *** The basic recipe is the beans, bread crumbs & eggs.
+1. *** The basic recipe is the beans, bread crumbs &amp; eggs.
 Season however you would like - seasoning listed is just how I made it this time and it happened to be a quick dinner kinda night lol.
 I usually use lots of fresh ingredients - whatever i have on hand.
 Fresh cilantro, fresh herbs, sweet onions, peppers, garlic, lime - whatever you enjoy will taste great.
 1. Preheat oven to 375.
 1. In a medium bowl - mix together black beans and seasonings of your choice.
 1. With a potato masher or fork - mash bean mixture.
-1. Add in bread crumbs & eggs.
+1. Add in bread crumbs &amp; eggs.
 MIX WELL - everything should be well blended and moist.
 1. Form mixture into 4-5 patties.
 1. Grease a baking dish with a drizzle of olive oil and brush a bit of olive oil on top of each patty.
 1. Bake for 16 - 20 minutes - depending on thickness - flip patty halfway thru baking- tops should be lightly browned.
-1. There are so many ways of serving these patties...you can serve them as burgers w/cheese and the normal burger fixings, or top with salsa & sour cream or tahini sauce or fresh herbs or lime...however you would prefer.
+1. There are so many ways of serving these patties...you can serve them as burgers w/cheese and the normal burger fixings, or top with salsa &amp; sour cream or tahini sauce or fresh herbs or lime...however you would prefer.
 Enjoy...XOXO...psychobetty.